-It’s been just two years since 3,000 people from all across Canada came together before the 2011 election and began building the Leadnow.ca campaigning community.
+It’s been just three years since 3,000 people from all across Canada came together before the 2011 election and began building the Leadnow.ca campaigning community.

 People become part of this community by taking part in campaigns to defend our democracy and hold governments accountable to the values of a majority of Canadians.

-By taking action through a wide range of campaigns – from the omnibus crime bill and budget bills, to the Canada-China FIPPA investors deal and the CBC takeover clause – our community has grown from a small youth-led team to include nearly 300,000 Canadians, and our voice keeps getting stronger everyday.
+By taking action through a wide range of campaigns – from the omnibus crime bill and budget bills, to the Canada-China FIPPA investors deal and the CBC takeover clause – our community has grown from a small youth-led team to include over 350,000 people across Canada, and our voice keeps getting stronger everyday.

 The Leadnow.ca community believes that as we come together to defend the things we care about, we can also help build the momentum this country needs to rise to the major challenges of our times.

 Through local gatherings and online surveys, the Leadnow.ca community has decided to focus our long-term efforts on strengthening Canada’s democracy, doing our part to stop runaway climate change, and building a fair economy that reverses the trend of growing inequality.

 Now, we need your help to make some big decisions about the future of our work together.
 Your input is crucial because this community’s people-powered campaigns only work if they help you have a powerful impact on the issues you care about.

 Leadnow currently has a small, dedicated staff team, and many amazing volunteers and advisors who support our work.